 ‘My Gran’s lying on the floor, her eyes are closed.’

-‘Does she respond when you call her name.’
+‘Does she move or do anything when you call her name?’

 They asked for my address, and then the woman from the ambulance service said, ‘There’s an ambulance on the way, love.
 Try to stay calm and call us again if you want to.’
 A call I’ll never forget.

 The two paramedics suspected she’d had either a seizure or a brain haemorrhage and would have to go to hospital.
 Startled by what I remember as tubes like vermicelli attached to or inserted into parts of her body, I watched as the paramedics started to slide Gran onto a stretcher.
-I asked if I could go with them, but they wouldn’t allow me and one of them called Mum from my phone.
+I asked if I could go with them, but they wouldn’t allow me, and one of them called Mum.
 She didn’t answer, so the female paramedic called their base to send a carer to be with me.
 Then she contacted Mum’s supermarket, who said they’d put Mum in a taxi and send her home immediately.
 The carer came, and Gran went to hospital.
-Mum turned up with Sally, minutes later.
-Mum went off to the hospital in the same taxi, and Sally stayed with me, doing everything she could to console me.
+Mum turned up with Sally, minutes later, and went off to the hospital in the same taxi that’d brought her home.
+Sally stayed with me, doing everything she could to console me.

 Gran died in the ambulance – she’d suffered a massive brain haemorrhage which, I’m told, could have happened to anyone at any stage in their life, fit or unfit.
 We buried her next to Granddad.